JetBrains/kotlin-web-site/docs/reference/returns.md

 }
 ```

+The return expression returns from the nearest enclosing function, i.e. `foo`.
+(Note that such non-local returns are supported only for function literals passed to [inline-functions](lambdas.html#inline-functions).)
-The return expression returns from the nearest enclosing function, i.e. foo.
-If we need to return from a function literal, we have to label it and qualify the return
+If we need to return from a function literal, we have to label it and qualify the `return`:

 ``` kotlin
 fun foo() {